 General guidelines for selection and use of personal protective equipment (PPE) are presented in the FSHP.
-Specific PPE requirements for this work are presented in the hazard/risk analysis section (Chapter 2.0).
+Specific PPE requirements for this work are presented in the hazard/risk analysis chapter (Chapter 2.0).

 This investigation will be performed in Level D PPE, plus chemical-resistant gloves when handling potentially contaminated materials.
-If one of several action levels is exceeded, or the potential for increased risk becomes apparent during the investigation, protective procedures, including protective clothing, will be upgraded, as necessary, by the SSHO.
-A copy of SAIC's PPE Procedures is included as Appendix A to this SSHP Addendum.
-Specific tasks such as drilling, brush clearing, and chainsaw use require additional PPE (e.g., hardhats, leather gloves, face shield, and chainsaw chaps), as delineated in Table 5-1 below and Table 2.2.
+If one of several action levels is exceeded or the potential for increased risk becomes apparent during the investigation, protective procedures, including protective clothing, will be upgraded as necessary by the SSHO.
+A copy of SAIC's PPE procedures is included as Appendix A to this SHHP Addendum.
+Specific tasks, such as drilling, brush clearing, and chainsaw use require additional PPE (e.g., hardhats, leather gloves, face shield, chainsaw, and chaps), as delineated in Table 5-1 below and Table 2.2.

 Table 5-1.
-Baseline Personnel Protective Equipment for the Ramsdell Quarry Phase I Remedial Investigation
+Baseline Personnel Protective Equipment for the Erie Burning Ground Phase II Remedial Investigation